Beni Baningime: Hearts

 On 29 July 2021, Baningime joined Scottish Professional Football League club Heart of Midlothian for a nominal fee and signed a three-year deal.
 Baningime played his debut for Hearts in a 2–1 home win against Celtic, playing the full match and receiving the Man of the Match award.
+After 127 appearance's for Hearts, Baningime left the club at the end of the 2025/26 season.

 Personal life

 Baningime's younger brother Divin Baningime is also a footballer, who most recently played for Wigan Athletic.

 Baningime is a Christian.
 He prays before every match, and reads the Bible.